gazebosim/gz-harmonic/highlights.md

 - [Support world joints (joints inside `<world>` tags)](https://github.com/gazebosim/gz-sim/pull/1949)
   - [dartsim: Add support for joints in worlds](https://github.com/gazebosim/gz-physics/pull/501)
   - [sdf/1.10: support //world/joint specification](https://github.com/gazebosim/sdformat/pull/1117)

 - [Add Projector](https://github.com/gazebosim/gz-rendering/pull/845)
   - [Support loading Projectors](https://github.com/gazebosim/gz-sim/pull/1979)
   - [Add Projector DOM](https://github.com/gazebosim/sdformat/pull/1277)
+  - Adds a projector feature that projects out a texture onto a surface.
+A projector can be attached to a link in sdf using the [`<projector>`](http://sdformat.org/spec?ver=1.10&elem=link#link_projector) sdf element.
+The feature is supported in both Ogre and Ogre2 rendering engines.
+One caveat with the Ogre2 implementation is that the projection is not in the form of a "frustum" (i.e. projection becomes larger at longer distance) but it's done using screen space decals.
+    Think of it as a rectangular volume and any surface that intersects with the volume will have the texture mapped onto it.

 - [Add Support for wide-angle cameras in ogre2](https://github.com/gazebosim/gz-rendering/pull/733)
+  - Ports the wide angle camera implementation to the Ogre2 render engine.
+It supports the same [lens mapping functions](http://sdformat.org/spec?ver=1.10&elem=sensor#lens_type) that are available in Ogre the render engine.
+Lens flares are also supported.

 - [Add DopplerVelocityLog sensor](https://github.com/gazebosim/gz-sensors/pull/290)
   - [Add DopplerVelocityLogSystem plugin](https://github.com/gazebosim/gz-sim/pull/1804)
 - [Add airspeed sensor](https://github.com/gazebosim/gz-sensors/pull/305)